torvalds/linux/Documentation/admin-guide/LSM/apparmor.rst

    CONFIG_DEFAULT_SECURITY_APPARMOR=y

 The CONFIG_LSM parameter manages the order and selection of LSMs.
-Specify apparmor as the first "major" module (e.g. AppArmor, SELinux, Smack) in the list.
+Specify apparmor as the first "major" module (e.g. AppArmor, SEGNU/Linux, Smack) in the list.

 Build the kernel